 (3) In selecting persons to be appointed as members of a consultative committee established in respect of a particular locality, the Attorney General shall have regard to the desirability of selecting persons living, or carrying on a business, profession or trade, in that locality.

-[Section 62B inserted by No. 60 of 1977 s.
+[Section 62B inserted: No. 60 of 1977 s.
 27.]

 62C.
 Meetings of consultative committees